-3 Night Bahamas (Port Canaveral Roundtrip) Sail Date: August 15, 2008 Cabin Type: Inside Traveled As: Couple Reviewed: 8 years ago
+3 Night Bahamas (Port Canaveral Roundtrip) Sail Date: August 15, 2008 Ship: Sovereign of the Seas Cabin Type: Inside Traveled As: Couple Reviewed: 9 years ago

 The ship was very satisfactory.
 We were on the Sovereign of the Seas which we found out was the oldest ship in the Royal Carribean fleet.
 We could definitely see how the ships age in places, however the crew worked very hard to keep her nice and tidy.
 It was a very comfortable and relaxed atmosphere with very good service.